THORChain (RUNE) Hits Self Reported Market Cap of $1.02 Billion

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

 THORChain launched on May 8th, 2018.
-THORChain’s total supply is 413,347,454 coins and its circulating supply is 259,027,810 coins.
-THORChain’s official website is thorchain.org.
-THORChain’s official message board is medium.com/thorchain.
+THORChain’s total supply is 413,352,795 coins and its circulating supply is 259,267,659 coins.
+The official website for THORChain is thorchain.org.
 THORChain’s official Twitter account is @thorchain and its Facebook page is accessible here.
+The official message board for THORChain is medium.com/thorchain.
 The Reddit community for THORChain is https://reddit.com/r/thorchain and the currency’s Github account can be viewed here.

 Thorchain aims to create a trustless and decentralized trading ecosystem with a unique “chaosnet” mechanism that facilitates quick and efficient trades.
 It also allows users to participate in liquidity pools, earning rewards for providing liquidity to the platform, ensuring that there is always sufficient liquidity available for trading.”